Best Dolby Vision TVs Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Dolby Vision TVs you can buy in 2019.

 If you're keen to start experiencing Dolby Vision, LG, Sony, Philips and Panasonic offer the biggest choice of hardware, while Netflix and Amazon Prime carry plenty of titles encoded with Dolby Vision.

-Dolby Vision TVs range in price from under £800 to over £4000, so to help you choose, we've rated the best Dolby Vision TVs we've reviewed.
-All you need worry about is what flavour of popcorn to munch on...
+Dolby Vision TVs range in price from under £800 to over £4000.
+And with Black Friday around the corner, it's a good time to be keeping an eye out for bargains.
+All you need to worry about now is what flavour popcorn you'll munch on...

 The 65in C9 is an excellent all-rounder, and one of the best-looking Dolby Vision TVs we've reviewed in 2019.
 LG's top-of-the-range picture processing makes for a gorgeous picture that's both natural and dynamic.
 Black levels are excellent, illuminating dark objects and adding authenticity to every shot.
 State-of-the-art design flourishes include invisible speakers that also support Dolby Atmos, the audio companion to Dolby Vision.
 While £3,000 is hardly cheap, the C9 is a superb TV for the money (which is also available in 55in).